 Sadly, it’s far simpler to keep counting arrests, to build models that assume we’re birds of a feather and treat us such… Innocent people surrounded by criminals get treated badly.
 And criminals surrounded by law-abiding public get a pass.
 And because of the strong correlation between poverty and reported crime, the poor continue to get caught up in these digital dragnets.
 The rest of us barely have to think about them.

 Insofar as these models rely on barely tested insights, they are in a sense not that different to phrenology – digital phrenology.
-The practice of using outer appearance to infer inner character, which in the past justified slavery and genocide has been outlawed and is considered pseudoscience today.
-Scientific racism has entered a new era with the appearance of justified “objectivity” with machine-learned models embedding human biases.
+Phrenology, the practice of using outer appearance to infer inner character, which in the past justified slavery and genocide has been outlawed and is considered pseudoscience today.
+However, phrenology and scientific racism are entering a new era with the appearance of justified “objectivity” with machine-learned models.
 “Scientific” criminological approaches now claim to “produce evidence for the validity of automated face-induced inference on criminality”.
-However, what these machine-learned “criminal judgements” pick up on, more than anything, is systematic unfairness.
+However, what these machine-learned “criminal judgements” pick up on, more than anything, is systematic unfairness and human bias embedded in historical data.

 In the era of machine intelligence, most of the variables will remain a mystery... automatic programs will increasingly determine how we are treated by other machines, the ones that choose the ads we see, set prices for us, line us up for a dermatologist appointment, or map our routes.
 They will be highly efficient, seemingly arbitrary, and utterly unaccountable.
 No one will understand their logic or be able to explain it.
 If we don’t wrest back a measure of control, these future WMDs will feel mysterious and powerful.
 They’ll have their way with us, and we’ll barely know it is happening.

 Being poor in a world of WMDs is getting more and more dangerous and expensive.
 Even privacy is increasingly becoming a luxury that only the wealthy can afford.
 In a world which O’Neil calls a ‘data economy’, where artificial intelligence systems are hungry for our data, we are left with very few options but to produce and share as much data about our lives as possible.
-We are, in the process, implicitly or explicitly, coerced into self-monitoring and self-discipline as we continually attempt to conform ideal bodies and “normal” health statuses as dictated by organisations and institutions that handle and manage, say, our health insurances.
+In the process, we are (implicitly or explicitly) coerced into self-monitoring and self-discipline.
+We are pressured into conforming to ideal bodies and “normal” health statuses as dictated by organizations and institutions that handle and manage our social relations, such as, our health insurances.
 Raley (2013) refers to this as dataveillance: a form of continuous surveillance through the use of (meta)data.
 Ever growing flow of data, including data pouring in from the Internet of Things – the Fitbits, Apple Watches, and other sensors that relay updates on how our bodies are functioning, continue to contribute towards this “dataveillance”.

 One might argue that helping people deal with their weight and health issues isn’t such a bad thing and that would be a reasonable argument.
 However, the key question here, as O’Neil points out, is whether this is an offer or a command.
 Using flawed statistics like the BMI, which O’Neil calls “mathematical snake oil”, corporates dictate what the ideal health and body looks like.
 They infringe on our freedom as they mould our health and body ideals.
 They punish those that they don’t like to look at and reward those that fit their ideals.
-Such exploitations are disguised as scientific and are legitimised through the use of seemingly scientific numerical scores such as the BMI.
-The BMI, a person’s weight (kg) over height (cm) squared, is only a crude numerical approximation for physical fitness.
+Such exploitation are disguised as scientific and are legitimized through the use of seemingly scientific numerical scores such as the BMI.
+The BMI, kg/m2 (a person’s weight (kg) over height (m) squared), is only a crude numerical approximation for physical fitness.
 And since the “average” man underpins its statistical scores, it is more likely to conclude that women are “overweight” – after all, we are not “average” men.
 Even worse, black women, who often have higher BMIs, pay the heaviest penalties.

 The control of great amounts of data and the race to build powerful algorithms is a fight for political power.
 O’Neil’s breathtakingly critical look at corporations like Facebook, Apple, Google, and Amazon illustrates this.
 Although these powerful corporations are usually focused on making money, their profits are tightly linked to government policies which makes the issue essentially a political one.

 These corporations have significant amounts of power and a great amount of information on humanity, and with that, the means to steer us in any way they choose.
 The activity of a single Facebook algorithm on Election Day could not only change the balance of Congress, but also potentially decide the presidency.
 When you scroll through your Facebook updates, what appears on your screen is anything but neutral – your newsfeed is censored.
 Facebook’s algorithms decided whether you see bombed Palestines or mourning Israelis, a policeman rescuing a baby or battling a protester.
 One might argue that television news has always done the same and this is nothing new.
 CNN, for example, chooses to cover a certain story from a certain perspective, in a certain way.
 However, the crucial difference is, with CNN, the editorial decision is clear on the record.
-People can debate whether that decision is the right one.
+We can pinpoint to individual people as responsible and accountable for any given decision and the public can debate whether that decision is the right one.
 Facebook on the other hand, O’Neil puts it, is more like the “Wizard of Oz” — we do not see the human beings involved.
 With its enormous power, Facebook can affect what we learn, how we feel, and whether we vote – and we are barely aware of any of it.
 What we know about Facebook, like other internet giants, comes mostly from the tiny proportion of their research that they choose to publish.

 Again, it is easy to point out that injustice, whether based on bias or greed, has been with us forever and WMDs are no worse than the human nastiness of the recent past.
 As with the above examples, the difference is transparency and accountability.
 Human decision making has one chief virtue.
 It can evolve.
 As we learn and adapt, we change.
 Automated systems, especially those O’Neil classifies as WMD, by contrast, stay stuck in the time until engineers dive in to change them.